How To Identify Rocks and Minerals During Nature Study

 Making Mineral Observation a Reality

-I surprised Eli with a super-fun geode kit that ensured he would get to observe large-scale minerals.
+I surprised Eli with a super-fun geode kit that ensured he could observe large-scale minerals.
 Have you ever cracked geodes before?
 Oh, it’s the perfect activity for kids!
 They get to use a rock pick to break apart rocks.
 Most of the rocks open up to reveal pretty crystals, which are mineral deposits.
 You never quite know what you’ll find inside (even though most of them will include quartz.)

 NaturExplorers & Home Science Tools = A Perfect Match

 You certainly don’t have to buy fancy supplies to complete a NaturExplorers study.
 Ever.
-However, when you have a little extra cash or need to find nature study items that you can’t necessarily find in your area, kits and other supplies from Home Science Tools come in very handy!
+However, when you have a little extra cash or need to find nature study items you can’t necessarily find in your area, kits and other supplies from Home Science Tools come in very handy!

 More Fun with Rocks and Minerals